benchling/clustalo-python/README.rst

 Support for OSX is not quite there yet, mainly because OpenMP isn't supported on clang.
 Homebrew is still on 1.1.0, so you'll need to compile and install clustalo 1.2.0 yourself (`--without-openmp`).
-You'll also need to modify the setup.py file to leave out `gomp` and `-fopenmp` when installing.
+You'll also need to set `OPENMP_DISABLED=true` in env vars before running build/install.

 Usage
 -----